dacaher/pixijs-ts-boilerplate/README.md

 - Finally remove folder src/scripts/app and assets/gfx/* when not needed.

 Note that pixi.js is kept as a external dependency and it is not bundled within the application.
-Not really sure if I should bundle it as well.

 ## NPM scripts